What do I need for my newborn? What can I live without?

 WHAT WE NEVER USED + REGRET BUYING

-1. Baby Monitor - We always had a small house!
+1. Baby Monitor - We've always had a small house!
 My friends cannot live without theirs so I do think my opinion would change if we had a larger home with our littles.
 These below came in highly recommended, but for us, we've never used them.

 4. Bassinet - We always opted for the baby swing instead (see the options above).
 We'd prop it by our bed or move it during the daytime.
 We had a bassinet for our first child and never used it.

 9. Baby Towel Robe - Chances are, you are 504% more responsible than me and you'd hang the baby towel in the same place every time.
 Me, no. We had a cute robe for the littles, but post bath/shower that adorable towel was MIA.
-We used is like 4x but our intentions were GOOD.
+We used it like 4 times total but our intentions were GOOD.
 We opted for a regular human towel and our babies were still dry after and just as cute, I promise.

-My youngest will be 3 in May and somethings on the market now look amazing!
+My youngest will be 4 in May and somethings on the market now look amazing!
 There are several items that either weren't around a few years ago or weren't something I thought I needed.
 In retrospect, here are those handful of things:

 4. Keekaroo Baby Changer: This adorable baby changer would have been great to have.
 I used one baby changing pad for a while but got annoyed with the sheet falling off and having to wash it all the time.
 This one, spray it clean and it's done, I love simplicity!

 6. Baby Brezza Formula Pro: My jaw just hit the floor actually.
-Hold on a sec while I grab it, ehh?
+Hold on a sec while I grab it, eh?
 So basically a Keurig for baby formula is what this is.
-I posted today on our Lenny Lemons Instagram to our 115k strong mom tribe.
-This is the one we heard over and over as a recommendation and 3 years ago, it wasn't even an option yet!
-Adding this to the list of what I wish we had because obvi moms today have it better than we did 💁🏽 KIDIDNG!
+I posted today on our Lenny Lemons Instagram to our 116k strong mom tribe.
+This is the one we heard over and over as a recommendation and 4 years ago, it wasn't even an option yet!
+Adding this to the list of what I wish we had because obvi moms today have it better than we did 💁🏽 KIDDING!
 Check it out if it's your jam!

 Owner | LL